devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

   //Appending the new wisdom to the current State List<Wisdom> newWisdoms = _oldWisdoms..add(fetchedWisdom);

-  yield newWisdoms; //publish to stream
+  yield newWisdoms; //Publish to Stream

   _oldWisdoms = newWisdoms;
 }